Teriks/debian_docker_firestorm_build/README.md

 # Building On Windows

-The build works with git-bash (MINGW64) and Cygwin bash on Windows with Docker for Windows installed.
+The build works with Git-Bash (MINGW64) and Cygwin bash on Windows with Docker for Windows installed.

 However, the Viewer source and LL autobuild dependencies are cloned/downloaded into a named docker volume instead of mounted folders in this repo's directory.